 What Is Sensorimotor Psychotherapy?

-A Dallas Trauma Therapist Explains Body-Based Therapy for PTSD, Complex Trauma & Nervous System Healing
+A Trauma Counselor in Dallas, TX Explains Body-Based Therapy for PTSD, Complex Trauma & Nervous System Healing

-As a trauma therapist in Dallas, I integrate Sensorimotor Psychotherapy, Brainspotting, and the Safe and Sound Protocol because lasting healing requires more than talking.
+In trauma therapy in Dallas, I integrate Sensorimotor Psychotherapy, Brainspotting, and the Safe and Sound Protocol because lasting healing requires more than talking.
 It requires working directly with the nervous system.

 What Is Sensorimotor Psychotherapy?